v5ma/selfawarenetworks/raynote13.md

 As temperature approaches absolute zero, entropy approaches a constant minimum (ideally zero for a perfect crystal).
 In this wave model, that would mean all signals are minimized to an extreme limit: no further oscillations or wave differences can exist.

-How the 'New (Fourth or Fifth?)
-Law of Thermodynamics' is different
+How ***Micah's New Law of Thermal Dynamics*** is different

 It emphasizes how the system’s differentials (waves) systematically dissipate and “compute” their way to equilibrium.
 Its a deeper look at the mechanism of how entropy increases in real, physical processes.

-# How is the 'New (Fourth or Fifth?)
-Law of Thermodynamics' describing a real computation?
+# How is ***Micah's New Law of Thermal Dynamics*** describing a real computation?
 How does it apply to neurons that form a tonic oscillating group of cells?

 How does it describe the core mechanic of how an oscillating group of cells becomes consciously aware of a phase wave differential information packet that impacts part of it's group?

-Let’s break down how the 'New (Fourth or Fifth?)
-Law of Thermodynamics' concept (computational signal dissipation toward equilibrium) as a real form of information processing (computation) in neurons—and how that process might underlie a neural ensemble’s “awareness” of new inputs.
+Let’s break down how ***Micah's New Law of Thermal Dynamics*** core concept (computational signal dissipation toward equilibrium) is a real form of information processing (computation) in neurons—and how that process might underlie a neural ensemble’s “awareness” of new inputs.

-## 1. How the 'New (Fourth or Fifth?)
-Law of Thermodynamics' Describes a Real Computation
+## 1. How ***Micah's New Law of Thermal Dynamics*** Describes a Real Computation
 Sequential Signal Exchanges

-In thermodynamics, the 'New (Fourth or Fifth?)
-Law of Thermodynamics' framing says that reaching equilibrium involves waves or signals traveling among components (gas molecules, for instance) that iteratively reduce differences in pressure, temperature, or other properties.
+In thermodynamics,***Micah's New Law of Thermal Dynamics*** says that reaching equilibrium involves waves or signals traveling among components (gas molecules, for instance) that iteratively reduce differences in pressure, temperature, or other properties.

 In neural terms, each firing event or synaptic transmission is a signal exchange.
 Instead of just “heat” or “pressure,” the property being spread is an electrochemical or electromagnetic difference across interconnected neurons.